 New Mexico Rental Agreement

 A New Mexico rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-New Mexico landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+New Mexico landlord-tenant law governs and regulates these agreements.

 New Mexico Rental Agreement Types